nithyanatarajan/webauthn-custom-extension/README.md

 > Open Chrome DevTools, More Options (**⋮**) → More tools → WebAuthn to open the WebAuthn panel.
 > In the panel, `Enable virtual authenticator environment` -> Add an authenticator (Protocol: `CTAP2`, Transport: `USB`)

 ---

-## ⚠️ Limitations

-* Extension step is mandatory; failure aborts the ceremony
-* No persistent storage — in-memory only (POC)
-* Works only in browsers with native WebAuthn support

----